-The Bank launched its green bond program in 2013, targeting Socially Responsible Investors (SRI) across the globe who wanted to make a difference with their investments by helping to finance climate change solutions in Africa.
-This was the third year of the program, demonstrating the Bank's continued commitment to supporting climate-smart and low carbon investments on the continent.
+The Bank's green bond program is currently in its fourth year, having been launched in 2013.
+Its success demonstrates the Bank's continued commitment to supporting climate-smart and low carbon investments on the continent.

-In 2016 the Bank issued a new 5.5 year 1.25 billion Swedish Krona (UA 102 million) green bond.
-The transaction marked the Bank's third appearance in the Swedish green bond market, after having previously issued two Swedish Krona Green Bond transactions in early 2014.
-The Bank also launched its inaugural Kangaroo Green Bond, a successful Australian Dollar (AUD) 55 million (UA 30 million) 15-year transaction, the third Green Bond issued by a Supranational, Sovereign and Agency (SSA) borrower in the Kangaroo market and the longest SSA Kangaroo Green Bond in that market.
-The success of these transactions demonstrates the strong support from investors who are committed to supporting Africa's gradual transition to green growth.
-The total amount of green bonds outstanding (including private placement and uridashi issues) stood at USD 1 billion (UA 744 million) at the end of 2016.
-More details on the projects being financed by green bond issues can be found on the Bank's dedicated green bond website or in its annual newsletter.
+In 2017, the Bank launched a AUD 60 million tap (increase) of its 15-year Kangaroo Green Bond transaction (total outstanding AUD 115 million).
+This is the third Green Bond issued by a Supranational, Sovereign and Agency (SSA) borrower in the Kangaroo market and the longest (at the time of issuance) SSA Kangaroo Green Bond in that market.
+The total amount of green bonds outstanding (including private placement and uridashi issues) stood at USD 1 billion (UA 729 million) at the end of 2017.
+More details on the projects being financed by green bond issues can be found on the Bank's dedicated green bond website and/or in its annual newsletter.